FlukeJessada/Ajax_Api_Rest-FalloutDB/README.md

 # gameDB API Project

 gameDB API Project (former name __Ajax_Api_Rest-FalloutDB__) is my one of homework from Web Programming subject.
 The web application was create for education about Database, Rest API and JQuery Ajax.
+Original code and content: [Asst.Prof.Dr.Taskeow Srisod](http://tm.dru.ac.th)

 ## Appilcation Stack